iron512/LCSEproject/README.md

 $ pip install -r requirements.txt
 ```

 After these steps, the environment should be correctly set.
 To prove everything in order, run the script named `tester.py`.
-The result should look like the picture below
+The result should look like the picture below:

 ```bash
 $ python3 tester.py